reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/wisdom-for-sale/index.md

     Your role is buyer.
     ```

-For the remainder of the tutorial, remember to use the `-r` flag.
+For the remainder of the module, remember to use the `-r` flag.

 # Explore units and balances